Ajaybhaskar-Athi/Devops_Notes/Cloud Computing Nptel/10_Dynamo.md

 ### **Amazon Dynamo: Overview and Architecture**

-**Dynamo** is a distributed storage system developed by Amazon, designed to handle a large volume of concurrent, small-sized updates.
+**Dynamo** is a distributed storage system developed by Amazon , designed to handle a large volume of concurrent, small-sized updates.
 Dynamo differs from Google’s **Bigtable** as it emphasizes support for high throughput of individual reads and writes rather than large-scale bulk operations.
 It’s highly suitable for web-based e-commerce applications, where fast response times and high availability are critical.

 ---